shawnd29/deep-learning-fundamentals/dot-porduct-OpenMP/README.md

-Write a CUDA program for computing the dot product of a vector in parallel with each row of a matrix.
+Write a OpenMP program for computing the dot product of a vector in parallel with each row of a matrix.
 You are required to have each thread access consecutive memory locations (coalescent memory access).
 The inputs are